-It was once said that you’ll remember Hanoi for a lifetime, and it won’t remember you for a second.
-After a few days in Hanoi, we very quickly understood why!
+We once heard it said that you’ll remember Hanoi for a lifetime, and it won’t remember you for a second.
+After spending time in Hanoi, we can easily understand why.

 There are also lots of exceptional restaurants nearby, shopping centers and weekend activities, so it’s always busy.
 It’s easy to reach Hoan Kiem Lake by foot from most hotels in the Old Quarter and by bike, taxi etc from other areas.

-If you want some of the best views of the lake, where you can see Ngoc Son Temple, head to near the Thang Long Water Puppet Theatre, where the view of the Temple is just in front of you.
+If you want some of the best views of the lake for photos, we’d recommend heading to Thang Long Water Puppet Theatre, where the view of Ngoc Son Temple is just in front of you.

-Think bustling streets with everything you can imagine on sale from food to homewares, to textiles and art as well as buildings decorated with street art, the Old Quarter should absolutely be at the top of your list when visiting Hanoi.
+Think bustling streets with everything you can imagine on sale from food and homewares, to textiles and art, alongside buildings decorated with street art, the Old Quarter should absolutely be at the top of your list when visiting Hanoi.

 We personally think one of the best things to do in Hanoi Old Quarter is to just walk around and take it all in.
 If you’re staying at a hotel in the Old Quarter, you have a head start, but it is also easily reachable on foot from other areas or by taxi.